Skip to content

 9.1 Storage Classes

-auto: The default storage class for local variables, rarely used explicitly:
+auto: This is the default storage class for local variables and is rarely used explicitly:

 c